lcnicolau/cs50-todo-list/README.md

 #### `src/main/resources/static/**`

-Contains the application's static files: favicon, images and custom styles (there are no JavaScript files).
+Contains the application's static files: favicon, images, and custom styles (there are no JavaScript files).

 #### `src/main/resources/templates/**`